 Myth 1: The reward:risk ratio is useless

 You often read that traders say the reward-risk ratio is useless which couldn’t be further from the truth.
-Although, the reward:risk ratio by itself has no value, when you use it in combination with other trading metrics, it quickly becomes one of the most powerful trading tools.
+When you use the RRR in combination with other trading metrics (such as winrate), it quickly becomes one of the most powerful trading tools.

 Without knowing the reward:risk ratio of a single trade, it is literally impossible to trade profitably and you’ll soon learn why.

 How often have you heard someone talk about a generic and randomly chosen “minimum” risk reward ratio?
 Even popular trading books often state that trades with a reward:risk ratio of smaller than 2:1 or 3:1 have to be avoided.
 This is very wrong and can even lead to a decline in trading performance.

 Whenever you read something like that, leave the website immediately.
 As we will see shortly, the optimal reward:risk only depends on YOUR own trading strategy and YOUR performance, and on nothing else.

 There is nothing like good or bad reward:risk ratios.

 Myth 3: Don’t justify bad trades with large reward-risk ratios